On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Introduction

-To provide an upper bound on the dimension we introduce a technique which we baptise informally as \emph{\BBname{} slicing}.
+To provide an upper bound on the dimension, we introduce a technique that we baptize informally as \emph{\BBname{} slicing}.
 It seems applicable much more generally, outside the realm of Hilbert schemes, whenever one has a singular moduli space with a torus action.
 We discuss it here for arbitrary $\mathbb{A}^n$, not just $n=3$.

 Fix a one-dimensional torus $\Gmult$ and its action on $\mathbb{A}^n$ by $t\cdot (x_1, \ldots ,x_n) = (tx_1, \ldots , tx_n)$.
 Every point except the origin diverges with $t\to \infty$.
-We consider the \BBname{}-decomposition $\Hilb_k^{+}(\mathbb{A}^n)$ of the Hilbert scheme, which subdivides this scheme grouping together points that have their limit of $\Gmult$ at infinity in the same connected component of the fixed points~\cite{Drinfeld, jelisiejew_sienkiewicz__BB}.
-The \BBname{} decomposition comes with maps
+We consider the \BBname{}-decomposition $\Hilb_k^{+}(\mathbb{A}^n)$ of the Hilbert scheme, which subdivides this scheme by grouping together points that have their limit at infinity in the same connected component of the fixed points~\cite{Drinfeld, jelisiejew_sienkiewicz__BB}.
+The precise definition of the \BBname{} decomposition will not be important for us, below we gather all its relevant properties.
+The \BBname{} decomposition comes with morphisms of schemes